ssmereka/laptop/README.md

 ### Setup your Secrets

 A few secrets are required to get setup.
 Laptop is configured to retreive these secrets from [1Password](https://1password.com).
+So you're going to need 1Password for this to work out of the box.

 1. Download, install, and login to the [1Password MacOS application](https://downloads.1password.com/mac/1Password.zip).